Oxford University opts to keep controversial Cecil Rhodes statue | DW | 20.05.2021

 Campaigners had been wanting to remove the statue for years, although this came to a head during last year's anti-racism protests across the globe.

-A specially appointed commission for Oriel College, where the statue is located, reccomended taking down the statue.
+A specially appointed commission for Oriel College, where the statue is located, recommended taking down the statue.

 But on Thursday, the college's governing body said it would keep it in place, citing "regulatory and financial challenges."